akyuzg/WalkingTracker/README.md

 # WalkingTracker
- An Android app written in Kotlin that demonstrates a clean architecture with MVVM with background location service.
+ An Android app written in Kotlin that demonstrates a clean architecture with MVVM.

 ### MVVM pattern with Clean architecture developed with Kotlin.
 - Tracks your walking with images for every 100 meter.